-3.5 Armed Forces Covenant
+3.5 Armed Forces Covenant Duty

 The London Borough of Bromley is a signatory of the Bromley Armed Forces Covenant.
-It is a voluntary statement of mutual support between the civilian community and the local armed forces community.
+The Armed Forces Act 2021 places a statutory duty on local authorities to give preference to former members of the armed forces and their families for the purpose of allocating housing.

-The council has created a Covenant Pledge to demonstrate its support, as an employer of choice, to the armed forces community.
-We believe that those who serve in the Armed Forces, whether Regular or Reserve, those who have served in the past, and their families, should face no disadvantage compared to other citizens in the provision of public and commercial services.
-Special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved.
+The original Covenant Pledge has since been changed to a statutory duty.
+However the Council continues to demonstrate its support, to the armed forces community.
+We believe that those who serve in the Armed Forces, whether Regular or Reserve, those who have served in the past, and their families, should face no disadvantage compared to other citizens in the provision of housing services.
+Special consideration is appropriate in some cases, especially for those who have been injured or are bereaved.